arcus/education_modules/omics_orientation/omics_orientation.md

 ### Transciptomics

 An organism's **transcriptome** is all of the RNA that is transcribed from that organism's DNA, and **transcriptomics** is the qualitative (which transcripts are present) and quantitative (how much of each transcript is present) study of these RNA transcripts.
-While some RNA transcripts are templates to be translated into proteins, it is becoming increasingly recognized that many RNA molecules have important biological roles beyond encoding proteins!
-And while every cell in an organism has the same genome, the transcriptome will vary between cell populations and can change in response to changes in the environment, such as disease or treatment.
+While some RNA transcripts are templates to be translated into proteins, it is becoming increasingly recognized that many RNA molecules have important biological roles beyond encoding proteins, including gene regulation and translation.

+While every cell in an organism has the same genome, the transcriptome will vary between cell populations and can change in response to changes in the environment, such as disease or treatment.
 The primary technologies for studying transcriptomics are **microarray**, in which RNA fragments of known sequences are bound to a surface (or "chip") and the amount of each fragment is quantified, and **RNA-Seq**, in which RNA sequences (which can be known or unknown) are analyzed qualitatively and quantitatively using **next-generation sequencing** (in which millions of sequences can be run at one time).

 ### Proteomics

 Proteomics is the study of a cell or organism's complete set of proteins.
 This involves quantifying how much of each protein is present, how they interact with each other and other molecules, and how the proteins are modified (a protein's function and regulation can often be affected by post-translation modifications).
 Like a cell's transcriptome, the **proteome** of a cell (or organism) is constantly shifting in response to changing conditions.

 The most common high-throughput method of studying the proteome is **mass spectrometry** (often called mass spec), in which proteins or protein fragments are **ionized** (or charged) and then separated based on their mass-to-charge ratio.
 For more information about protein mass spectrometry, check out [this beginner's guide to protein mass spec](https://portlandpress.com/biochemist/article/42/5/64/226371/A-beginner-s-guide-to-mass-spectrometry-based).